 • Guiding the writing styles of Rakbo’s 50+ team of blog contributors.

-• Editing and scheduling 56 articles per month for Rakbo on WordPress.
+• Conducting SEO for around 60 articles per month for Rakbo on WordPress.

-• Creating and scheduling three weekly internal and weekly external newsletters.
+• Creating and publishing three weekly internal and weekly external newsletters.

 • Communicating with Rakbo leadership, contributors and partners.